wlsf82/protractor-helper/docs/EXAMPLES.md

 ## fillFieldWithTextWhenVisibleAndPressEnter

+> Note: this function will be deprecated in favor of the function `fillFieldWithTextAndPressEnter`.

 |  2 mandatory arguments   |            2 optional arguments            |
 | :----------------------: | :----------------------------------------: |
 | `htmlElement` and `text` | `timeoutInMilliseconds` and `errorMessage` |